vwalsh/truffle-blueprint/readme.md

 # Deployment

+Sign up for a free api key at https://infura.io/dashboard to deploy to public networks.
+Make sure the private key on ropsten has enough ether to fund the deployment transaction.

+Get free ether from a ropsten ethereum faucet https://faucet.ropsten.be/

-Deploy the smart contract to the desired environment with the provided commands.
+Deploy the smart contract to the desired environment with the provided commands (e.g. `npm run deploy:ropsten`).
 The address of the deployed contract will be printed to the console output:

 ````